 Onboarding Factor #1: Remote

-I would venture to say a full 100% of the people reading this blog are ecstatic that 2020 is finally in the rearview mirror, author included.
+The chances are good that you’re ecstatic 2020 is finally in the rearview mirror.
 We now have a brand new year ahead of us – a fresh start, a blank canvas.
 The only difference is that unlike years past, the transition from 2020 to 2021 was completely foreign to the vast majority of the population.
 It was also completely frightening, confusing, aggravating, infuriating and downright confounding.

 As we’ve navigated the storm together for almost an entire year, we’ve learned a vast amount.
 During these learnings, we made mistakes.
 Many of us were forced to make it up as we went along a good deal of the time.
 But how do you react to an event that affects everyone yet you’ve never experienced before?
 You make mistakes, learn from them and take those lessons to strategically move ahead.